 When using muse with DSSI enabled it is possible to, by the dssi-vst package, utilize win32 VST(i) plugins.
-This is a great improvement as a world of synths and plugins are available (be aware that not all are supported though).
+This is a great improvement as a world of synths and plugins are available (be aware that not all are supported, though many do work perfectly).

 There is a patch for dssi-vst that enables 'chunk support' in dssi-vst.
 This means that VSTi's that utilize 'chunks' for storing their state work better from muse projects.